 Foraging, preserving and growing your own food is a way of life for me and many people.
 It’s a nice way to get back in touch with what mother nature has to offer.
 Finding the perfect gift during the holiday season can be difficult.
-Giving the right gift can spark an interest into a new hobby or lifestyle.
+Giving the right gift can spark an interest in a new hobby or lifestyle.
 Foraging can be a fun way to get outdoors and look for wild food.
 Growing your own food is an excellent opportunity to eat healthy and organic.
 There is a misconception that you need a lot of space to grow food.
 You can grow vegetables in a limited area successfully.
 Preserving your harvest or foraged finds is a nice way conserve your food for later consumption.
 Let’s look at some gift ideas that anyone interested in these activities would enjoy.

 Gift Ideas for The Gardener, Forager, and Preserver